quesadagranja/quesadagranja.github.io/_posts/2019-02-10-domestication-fox.md

 Thus, this experiment has shown that many characteristics developed by dogs during their evolutionary course towards domestication can be reproduced, in a few tens of generations, by a strong selective pressure focused on specific behaviors.

-*This post is an old article I wrote in 2019 on Blogger.*
+*This post is an old article (originally in Spanish) I wrote in 2019 on Blogger.*